 Each IFI has its own environmental and social requirements to ensure the sustainability of its operations, and all of these requirements have been reviewed in the main SESIA report.
 The requirements of all the IFIs are relatively similar, as these are based on international best practice, however, the specific terminology used and the details of the reports required differ.
 It should be noted that all the specific requirements of each IFI cannot be incorporated into the ESMP, as some requirements are inconsistent.
 This was recognised by the IFIs in the Second High Level Forum on Aid Effectiveness (2005), which recognised harmonisation as one of the pillars to increase the effectiveness of aid.
 This is particularly relevant when a single project is co-financed by several IFIs.
-The requirements of all the lending banks have been taken into consideration for the SESIA documentation (including the ESMP).
-For the details of the ESMP, such as structure and format, and when there are incompatibilities between different requirements, the WB Environmental Safeguard Policies and the IFC standards and guidelines more stringent-prevail.
+The requirements of all the lending banks have been taken into consideration for the SESIA documentation (including the ESMP)...
+For the details of the ESMP, such as structure and format, and when there are incompatibilities between different requirements, the more stringent prevail.

 Principle 4 of the Equator Principles covers the requirements for a Environmental and Social Management Plan for all Category A and Category B projects located in non-OECD countries or in OECD countries not designated as High-Income.
-The NOORo II SPC falls within Category A (Equator Principles) project, and is consistent with a Category A classification established by the lending banks and as noted previously, Morocco is a non-OECD country.
+The NOORo III SPC falls within Category A (Equator Principles) project, and is consistent with a Category A classification established by the lending banks and as noted previously, Morocco is a non-OECD country.